VictorTaelin/MiniPaper/README.md

 minipaper source.txt ratio
 ```

-Were 'source.txt' is the input text file and 'ratio' is the desired compression ratio (e.g., 2 for reducing the text to half its size).
+Where 'source.txt' is the input text file and 'ratio' is the desired compression ratio (e.g., 2 for reducing the text to half its size).